Your Side of Town: Release

 "Your Side of Town" had its live debut at the Reading Festival on August 26, 2023, the day after it was released on streaming platforms.
 The song was formally released as a non-album single on August 25, 2023, and later on Rebel Diamonds as the second single.
 Your Side of Town, along with previous stand alone single Boy, was intended to be the second of two singles on a future eighth album, which was due for release in early 2023.
 The album was eventually scrapped, however, Flowers later said the singles would be released on an EP, which was also scrapped.
-Your Side of Town, Boy, and a third track called Spirit, were released on Rebel Diamonds as original songs, similar to the two from their first greatest hits album, Direct Hits (2013), Shot at the Night and Just Another Girl.
+"Your Side of Town", "Boy", and a third track called "Spirit" were released on Rebel Diamonds as original songs, similar to the two from their first greatest hits album, Direct Hits (2013), "Shot at the Night" and "Just Another Girl".

 Music video

 The music video for "Your Side of Town" was released on October 5, 2023.
-The video, directed by Tim Mattia, is shot entirely in black and white and follows a showgirl walking through Las Vegas, with cuts to Flowers singing "Your Side of Town".
+The video, directed by Tim Mattia, is shot entirely in black and white (though the artist and song title shown at the beginning of the video are in color) and follows a showgirl walking through Las Vegas, interspersed with scenes of frontman Brandon Flowers singing the song.
 Later, it is revealed that the showgirl is stalking a young woman, before kidnapping her and presumably murdering her.
 The music video was described as "eerie" by UDiscoverMusic and "creepy" by NME.
 The video has 1.1 million views on YouTube as of September 2025.